 (So what do we do?!)

-Hazwan is panicking in front of the computer monitors and starting to realize this whole superhero thing might not be as fun as he thought.
-He is the team’s ‘tech guy’ and has been the optimistic one.
+Hazwan, the team’s resident ‘tech guy’, is panicking in front of the computer monitors and starting to realize this whole superhero thing might not be as fun as he thought.
+He has always been the optimistic one.

 Meanwhile, Saiful remains calm and collected.
 He likes to claim himself as the ‘mature voice of reason’ of the group but can come across as the pessimistic one.